Biden: Nothing ‘unethical’ about Hunter’s dealings with Burisma

 The report did not present substantial evidence that the appointment influenced U.S. policy.

-A recent story by the New York Post highlighted messaging between Hunter and Vadym Pozharskyi, an adviser to Burisma’s board where Mr. Pozharskyi applauds Hunter “for inviting me to DC and giving an opportunity to meet your father and [spend] some time together.
+A recent article by the New York Post highlighted messaging between Hunter Biden and Vadym Pozharskyi, an adviser to Burisma’s board in which Mr. Pozharskyi applauds Hunter “for inviting me to DC and giving an opportunity to meet your father and [spend] some time together.
 It’s [really] an honor and pleasure.”

 During the final presidential debate, the former vice president insisted that his son “has not made money” from the agreement.